 But once Moses and the people were on the other side of the Red Sea, free from Pharaoh’s rule, they found themselves in the desert wilderness.

-God promised Abraham, Isaac, Jacob, and Moses that He would give His people a Promised Land, flowing with milk and honey.
+God promised Abraham before he died that He would give His people a Promised Land, flowing with milk and honey.
 But He would first lead them through the desert in a wilderness season – much in the same way Moses was led to Midian for a season of refining.

 Moses leads the people to the Wilderness of Shur and then to Mt.
-Sinai where Moses meets with God, intercedes for the people, constructs the tabernacle (using sea cow hides for portions), and delivers much of the law.
+Sinai where Moses meets with God, intercedes for the people, constructs the tabernacle (using sea cow hides for portions), and delivers much of the Law of Moses.
 They leave Sinai and head for Kadesh-Barnea, which borders the promised land of Canaan.
 Most scholars believe about 1-2 years passed during this time.

 When they get to the outskirts of the Promised Land, they sent 12 spies to spy out the land they would be taking for their own.
 Ten of the spies gave a bad report about the land: